General API

 Operations:

-Assign a Work Calendar to an employee
+- Assign a Work Calendar to an employee

-Clients API (POST)
+Clients API (GET / POST)

 Manages client records in XperienceHR.